 The number of grade points for a grade in a given course is calculated by multiplying the grade point value by the number of credit hours earned in the course.
 The term grade point average is calculated by dividing the total number of grade points that a student has earned in all courses taken during the term by the total number of credit hours awarded by those courses.
-The cumulative grade point average is calculated by dividing the total number of grade points that a student has earned in all courses taken by the total number of credit hours awarded for those courses.
+The cumulative grade point average is calculated by dividing the total number of grade point average of grade point average for those courses.
 Courses in which the student received a grade of P, W, I, W/P, W/F, W/A, or W/N or courses that were taken at another institution are not included in the calculation.
-Courses in which the student received a grade of F or I/F are used in the calculation.